0224 222 0 777

 Picture-7: Carpal Tunnel Syndrome Surgery

-After this procedure, which is usually performed under local anesthesia, the patient goes home on the same day.
-Stitches are removed after 10-15 days.
-After the stitches are removed, massage is recommended to prevent stiffness at the wound site and an exercise program is recommended to regain the range of motion of the wrist.
+This procedure is usually performed under local anesthesia, and patients can go home the same day.
+The stitches are removed after 10–15 days.
+Once the stitches have been removed, it is recommended that the area be softly massaged to prevent stiffness at the wound site, and an exercise program is given to regain the range of motion in the wrist.

 Carpal Tunnel Syndrome in Pregnancy